cpsc332/Project-Part-C/README.md

   - Script that creates views, triggers, and the ticket selling procedure
   - Backup script that creates a full clone of the main tables

 You can name these files anything you and your group would like.
-This README will refer to them generally as:
+This README will refer to them as:
-- `ddl.sql`
+- `schema.sql`
 - `seed.sql`
-- `views_triggers_procs.sql`
+- `logic.sql`
 - `backup.sql`

 ## 3. Database Setup

 Your first step is to create the database and select it to use.
 For example: `CREATE DATABASE theatre_booking` and `USE theatre_booking`.
 All of these SQL scripts presumes you are in this database.

-### 3.1 Run the DDL script tables and constraints
+### Run the DDL script tables and constraints

 Then you will run your DDL script.
-For example `ddl.sql`.
+For example `schema.sql`.
 The script should include:

 Create all base tables:
 - Theatre